I’ve always believed that the grocery budget is one of the most flexible categories in your budget. So here’s how to save money on groceries.

 We enjoy making our own pizzas over ordering delivery.
 The kids have come up with some fantastic and delicious creations!

 You can even find copycat recipes online so you can make your favorite recipes and treats at home!
-Talk about a budget saver?!
+Talk about how to save money on groceries!
+This is a real budget saver?!
 Try this Copycat Papa John’s Pizza sauce recipe for next time you make pizza at home!

 Here are the Best Restaurant Copycat Recipes On The Internet to try at home!